Bibliography

 chevron-rightTerritory Carbon Footprinthashtag

-In the context of carbon accounting, four main scales are generally distinguished : territory, individual, product and organisation. .
+Within carbon accounting, one generally distinguishes four main scales : territory, individual, product and organisation.

-⏳[WIP] ABC and its community will position themselves on the adaptation of the Bilan Carbone® Organisation principles to the product and territory scales.
-Future reflections will focus on the Product footprint and the Territory footprint.
+⏳[WIP] The ABC and its community will position themselves on adapting the principles of the Bilan Carbone® Organisation to the product and territory scales.
+Future reflections will focus on the Product footprint, and on the Territory footprint.

 Initiatives exist.

-⏳[WIP] A bibliographic review is underway and will be available soon.
+⏳[WIP] A bibliographic review is underway and will be made available soon.

 chevron-rightNet Zero Initiative: on induced, avoided and sequestered emissionshashtag